livecycle/preevy/README.md

 - A cloud provider for provisioning VMs (AWS/GCP/Azure), or a Kubernetes cluster (local, remote or managed)

 If you don't have an existing cloud account or prefer to try Preevy first locally, you can use the [Docker Desktop Kubernetes server](https://docs.docker.com/desktop/kubernetes/).
 Go to:
-Docker Settings -> Kubernetes -> Enable Kubernetes.
-And follow the instructions below.
+Docker Settings -> Kubernetes -> Enable Kubernetes and follow the instructions below.

 *For provisioning a VM*, configure your provider:

-- In AWS, it could be by using `aws configure`
+- In AWS, it could be done by using `aws configure`
-- In GCP, it could be by using `gcloud auth application-default login`
+- In GCP, it could be done by using `gcloud auth application-default login`
-- In Azure, it could be by using `az login`
+- In Azure, it could be done by using `az login`

 *For provisioning a Pod on Kubernetes*, make sure a kubeconfig file exists and that you can run `kubectl` commands locally (e.g, `kubectl get pod`)